Deadline: June 20, 2022

-Nominations are open for the GBIF Young Researchers Award 2021.
+Applications are open for the GBIF Young Researchers Award 2022.
 This annual program aims to foster and recognize innovative research and discovery in biodiversity informatics by graduate students whose master’s and doctoral studies rely on GBIF-mediated data.

-- The 2021 program will provide a pair of €5,000 prizes recognizing the work of two early-career researchers—preferably, one master’s and one PhD candidate—nominated by the heads of delegation and node managers from GBIF Participant countries.
+- The 2022 program will provide a pair of €5,000 prizes recognizing the work of two early-career researchers—preferably, one master’s and one PhD candidate—who receive formally nominations from the heads of delegation and node managers of GBIF Participant countries.

 - Candidates must be enrolled in a university graduate program to be eligible for the award.

 - citizens of a country participating in GBIF or